One of Fitzgerald's last letters: 'You can tell him the truth - that I've been quite sick again, that I'm in debt and need [the money]'

 Although Fitzgerald had dabbled as a scriptwriter since the early 1930s, his move to Hollywood in 1937 marked the start of scriptwriting as his primary source of income.
 At the time of our letter he was likely working on the screenplay for The Light of Heart, released in 1942 as Life Begins at Eight-Thirty starring Monty Woolley and Ida Lupino, as well as his last, unfinished novel, The Love of the Last Tycoon.

 Despite having written to Zelda a week earlier that his health was improving, Fitzgerald suffered the second of two heart attacks and died at the home of Graham on December 21, less than a month after writing our letter, one of his last.

 Published in F. Scott Fitzgerald in the Marketplace: The Auction and Dealer Catalogues, edited by Bruccoli and Baughman.
 Folded.
 With the original envelope and in very good condition.
+Matted with a colorized photo of Fitzgerald.
 We could not find any auction records of a Fitzgerald letter or document signed after ours.